BestTimesToVisit.com Logo

 packing

 Pack layers, even in summer!
 The desert gets surprisingly chilly at night, and mornings can be cool before the sun really heats things up.
-Think light long-sleeved shirts for sun protection and a fleece or jacket for evenings around the campfire.
+Think a light jacket or fleece, a t-shirt, and maybe a long-sleeved shirt for sun protection during the day.

 money